-A paradise unlike any other.
+A paradise, unlike any other.

-From rivers to long stretches of famed beaches to long walks through national parks Noosa is not only a place to take in the stunning environment but also a place full of things to do, particularly if you are on a budget.
+From rivers to long stretches of famed beaches to long walks through national parks Noosa is not only a place to take in the beautiful environment but also a place full of things to do, particularly if you are on a budget.

 Whether it is days lounging on the beach, or cheap afternoon BBQs on the Noosa River finding things to do on the cheap here won’t be a difficult task.

 Noosa is a relatively spread out town which only adds to its relaxing vibe.

 Noosa Parade which runs in a loop around the central area covers most of the town, while Noosa River which alongside it continues further inland.

 Hastings Street is the main street in Noosa and holds the majority of shops and cafes, plus it is only a short walk to Main Beach.

 Getting around Noosa on foot is both a great way to see the town and take in the sun.

 There are a few places to go to nearby that might be beyond walking distance such as the must-see Sunshine Beach, but we will touch on that a little later.